macsims1/epc/04-others/02-environmental-assessment.md

 ---
 layout: page
+page-type: map-description

 title: Environmental assessment
-page-type: map-description

 map-group: others
+map-category: environmental
+map-theme:
+map-name: other-who-what-where-cash-transfer

+folder-name: 04-others
+filename: 02-environmental-assessment

 image: other-feat.jpg
 image-folder: others
 image-caption:
-folder-name: 04-others
-filename: 02-environmental-assessment

 previous-map: 01-cash-based-transfers
 next-map: 03-helicopters
 ---
 Maps to support the process and outputs of an environmental assessment undertaken in the context of a humanitarian emergency.

 ## Strategic or operational?